pixee/docs/docs/codemods/python/pixee_python_enable-jinja2-autoescape.md

 ## F.A.Q.

-### Why is this codemod marked as Merge Without Review?
+### Why is this codemod marked as Merge After Review?

 This codemod protects your applications against XSS attacks.
-We believe using the default behavior is unsafe.
+However, it's possible you would like to set the `autoescape` parameter to a custom callable.

 ## Codemod Settings